 1. Desktop versus Cloud

 Businesses today need to choose between PM software that’s installed on a specific company computers (on premise), versus software that’s hosted online by the vendors (cloud).
 There are unique advantages and disadvantages for both approaches.
 Desktop software generally transfers large files faster and represents a single, fixed-cost license.
 Cloud-based solutions allow companies to connect teams with remote workers and different schedules.
 Cloud products also allow mobile employees to access the project management platform regardless of their location.

 2. Best of Breed versus All-In-One

 Project requirements often vary as a project expands and matures.
 Industries such as software development and architecture, engineering, and construction (AEC) require highly specific functionality to fit their unique workflows.
 Buyers from these fields must be especially selective when choosing a vendor.
 It’s always best to select software that intuitively lines up with the needs of your organization, and industry.

 Use free demonstrations (most PM companies offer one) for a project management software comparison, and consider how each of the product’s features will translate to your particular projects.
-Simply because a platform offers a suite of features doesn’t mean it’s the best project management software for your business.
+Simply because a platform offers a suite of features doesn’t mean it’s the best pm software for your business.
 After all, sometimes less is more.
 For a comparison of two of the most popular project management systems, see our post: Wrike vs Asana.

 3. Usability and Integration

 When comparing project management software, don’t just consider the particular features of each solution.
 Examine the overall usability of the platform, too.
 Even products with lots of useful features can cause confusion if their interface is difficult to use, or can’t be easily understood.
 You’ll be interacting with this program every day - make sure it won’t be a source of frustration.